Principal Investigator Responsibilities

 As Principal Investigator (PI), you are responsible for managing your grant.
 This means that the College will hold you accountable for all grant activity and reporting requirements.
-Sponsored Programs office staff, Restricted Fund Accountant Denise Risoli, and other Swarthmore staff members will be glad to advise you about grant management and help with such matters as requesting a grant extension.
+Sponsored Programs office staff, Senior Accountant Denise Risoli, and other Swarthmore staff members will be glad to advise you about grant management and help with such matters as requesting a grant extension.

 When donors are pleased with the administration of a grant, they are well disposed toward awarding new grants to other PI's at the College.
 Therefore, it is extremely important that:

 - the work described in your proposal is fully implemented and in compliance with College policies;

 - you adhere to reporting deadlines and guidelines for narrative and financial reports;

 - charges to the grant do not exceed the award amount and are allowable, allocable, and reasonable according to the policies of the donor and the Office of Management and Budget “Uniform Guidance,” which was released in the Federal Register on December 26, 2013 and will supersede requirements from previous OMB Circulars, including A-110 and A-133;

 - salary and wages charged to the grant are consistent with the time and effort expended by the individuals involved and comply with all federal and College policies;

 - you notify the Sponsored Programs office and request approval from the grantor at least two months before the grant expiration date for any extensions or changes to the project objectives, budget, personnel, or time and effort;